projectM-visualizer/projectm/src/projectM-emscripten/README.md

 This application is a sample entry point for the emscripten-built version of projectM.

 It's a very basic application, only displaying the "idle" preset.
-Missing features:

-- No audio capture capabilities, only renders fake random audio.
-- Input/hotkey support is not implemented.
-- No presets are packaged into the virtual file system.
+No presets are currently packaged into the virtual file system.

 ## Limitations